sanikapatil0101/discord-rag-bot/FEATURES.md

 - A server can have multiple help channels — each added independently via `/setup-help-channel`
 - Each channel has its own sync cursor (`last_synced_message_id`) in the `guild_channels` table — incremental sync is tracked per channel, not per server
 - Channels can be removed individually via `/remove-help-channel` — only that channel's stored data is deleted, other channels are unaffected
-- When answering a question, the bot searches across all configured channels for the server at once
+- When a user asks a question, the bot searches only the stored history of the channel where the question was asked — each channel's knowledge is kept separate

 ## Incremental Sync with Cursor-Based Pagination